DeniKhalikov/Twitter-Spaces/Scrimba Web Dev Roadmap 2022.md

-Link to pretty note: https://www.craft.do/s/g4BqYy1kmg7GYH
+Link to pretty web note for PDF export (file -> export as pdf / print as pdf): https://www.craft.do/s/g4BqYy1kmg7GYH
 ---

 **Notes by Deni Khalikov: @xDeniTech**